 This tour has been designed to show you a wide array of birds, with a particular focus on hummingbirds and tanagers, but a few words of caution are prudent.
 In our many years of birding the neotropics, we have found that it is extremely important to get out early while the birds are singing and more active.
-Most days we will be up early and some days we will be afield all day; especially due to some fairly long road-trips between sites.
+Most days we will be up early, and some days we will be afield all day; especially due to some fairly long road-trips between sites.
 Overall, our travel and birding will be varied, including some walking and optional hiking on forest trails and along roadside habitats, from the tropical lowlands and foothills to higher elevations in temperate elfin forests and tundra-like páramo.
 We can expect heat and humidity at lower elevations, while some rain and fog are also possible, especially along the Andean slopes (which, of course, is why these forests are so incomparably lush) and cold weather is the norm in the thin air of the highlands.
-Accommodations are generally comfortable and more than adequate (the best in the region), but are of necessity often relatively simple.
+Accommodations are generally comfortable and more than adequate (the best in the region), but they are of necessity often relatively simple.
 This trip has been planned to show you some of the best of Ecuador, but may be too strenuous for those not in good health or not wishing to spend a good portion of their time in the field.

 Our mini-disclaimer: This trip is slated as a focus on hummingbirds and tanagers, which it is, but because Ecuador is one of the richest 'bird-countries' on Earth, it is ultimately inevitable that some non-hummingbirds will inadvertently slip into view at times.
-Neither VENT nor your trip leader can be held responsible for these annoying interruptions from a possible raptor, guan, parrot, quetzal, trogon, motmot, puffbird, jacamar, barbet, toucan, woodpecker, furnariid, antbird, cotinga, manakin, jay or other feathered creatures.
-Thank you for your understanding!
+Neither VENT nor your trip leaders can be held responsible for these annoying interruptions from a possible raptor, guan, parrot, quetzal, trogon, motmot, puffbird, jacamar, barbet, toucan, woodpecker, furnariid, antbird, cotinga, manakin, jay or other feathered creatures.

-August 18, Day 1: Arrival to the Coastal City of Guayaquil.
-Participants should plan on arriving at Guayaquil's Joaquín de Olmedo International Airport (airport code GYE) today.
+August 17, Day 1: Arrival to Ecuador's Capital City (UNESCO World Heritage Site), Quito.
+Participants should plan on arriving at Quito's Mariscal Sucre International Airport (airport code UIO) today.
 Most flights are scheduled to arrive in the evening.
-Upon arriving Guayaquil you will be met and transferred to our hotel.
+Upon arrival, you will be met and transferred a short distance to our hotel, which is located east of the city in the InterAndean valley.
 Due to the late hour of some arriving flights, dinner is not included tonight.
 Please note that we will depart from the hotel fairly early on Day 2.
-You may wish to arrive a day early to avoid complications in the event of flight delays.
+You may wish to arrive a day or two early to spend time familiarizing yourself with the Capital City and avoid complications in the event of flight delays.
 Upon request the VENT office will be happy to assist with early arrival hotel and airport transfer arrangements.